 Records of testaments, inventories etc. are held at the Scottish Record Office, in the records of the Dumfries Commissariot Court (before 1823) and the Dumfries Sheriff Court (after 1823).

-The latest information on sights to see, recreation, and accommodations can be found on a site established by the Dumfries and Galloway Tourist Board and on the Southwest Scotland clickable map from Travel Scotland.
+The latest information on sights to see, recreation, and accommodations can be found on a site established by the Dumfries and Galloway Tourist Board.

 A book which may be of interest is John Hume and Judith Anderson's Dumfries & Galloway: an illustrated architectural guide.
 As the title suggests, it concentrates on the architecture of the area.
 However it is well illustrated with hundreds of photographs and contains short descriptions and historical notes on many places.